Firthir/vue-info/README.md

 # Welcome to Vue Info a tooltip plugin for VueJs 2

-Need a simple tooltip on hover for any action buttons, links, text and more, provide a to better UX to your project.
+Need a simple tooltip on hover for any action buttons, links, text and more, provide a better UX to your project.

 ### Install